nelson-lang/nelson-gitbook/markdown/en/elementary_functions/isnan.md

 ## Description

 <p>
-            <b>isnan</b> returns a logical array which is true where elements of M are "Not a Number" values.</p>
+            isnan returns a logical array which is true where elements of M are "Not a Number" values.</p>

 ## Example